Execution

 2. Using the executeMultiHopSwap Function

-The executeMultiHopSwap function is designed for searchers, arbitragers, and advanced traders who build routes off-chain and don't want to share positive slippage:
+The executeMultiHopSwap function is designed for searchers, arbitragers, and traders who build routes off-chain and don't want to share positive slippage:

 Required Parameters